EmmanuelSHS/LeetCode/README.md

 	Given n nodes labeled from 0 to n - 1 and a list of undirected edges (each edge is a pair of nodes), write a function to check whether these edges make up a valid tree.

+### Divide-and-Conquer
+lint_pow_x_n.py:

+	Provide with a O(log(n))function of power.

+lint_fast_power.py:

+	Provide with a faster power function for possible a^b%n where a, b, n could be 32-bits integer.

+lint_MergeKSortedList.py:

+	Merge a lists of sorted list.

 ### Data Structure
 lint_implement_trie.py: